NikodemMazur/project-weekend-puzzles/website/docs/tech-stack.md

 # Tech stack

 Project Weekend Puzzles has been built with several technologies.
-Some of them are transparent to users, such as ASP.NET Core - some are explicitly being used in everyday modules' development, that is, they are not abstracted or hidden from a user.
+Some of them are transparent to users, such as ASP.NET Core, and some are explicitly being used in everyday modules' development, that is, they are not abstracted or hidden from a user.

 ## [Prism Library](https://prismlibrary.com/)